3 Reasons why you need to visit the Kartarpur Corridor in Amritsar

 3. Indians shopping with Pak Currency

 While shopping with foreign currencies like US dollars or Dirhams often means paying extra out of your pocket, the scenario can be quite different in Pakistan.
-Pakistani rupees are much cheaper than Indian rupees, which means that you can splurge on amazing Pakistani souvenirs without breaking the bank.
+A Pakistani rupee is much cheaper than Indian rupee, which means that you can splurge on amazing Pakistani souvenirs without breaking the bank.

-Remember Preity Zinta's charming pastel-coloured Pakistani suits from Veer Zaara?
+Remember the charming pastel-coloured Pakistani suits of Preity Zinta from Veer Zaara?
 Well, now you have the chance to buy them!
-Located just outside the Kartarpur Gurudwara, this Pakistani bazaar beckons a vibrant shopping experience.
-From intricately embroidered Pakistani suits to mouth-watering delicacies of Multani Sun Mithai, this bazaar blends you into the taste of Pakistani culture.
+Located just outside the Kartarpur Gurudwara, this Pakistani bazaar captivates a vibrant shopping experience.
+With its intricately embroidered Pakistani suits and mouth-watering delicacies like the Multani Sun Mithai, this bazaar blends you into the taste of Pakistani culture.
 And, of course, Indian currencies won’t work here, so do remember to exchange them for Pakistani rupees at the currency exchange counter.

-Moreover, you can also try grabbing some unique Kurkure flavors, like the Toofani Mirch and Chutney Chaska, from Pakistan, that you won’t find in India.
-So, why not savor the thrill and binge on this exciting cross-border shopping experience?
+Moreover, you can also try grabbing some unique Kurkure flavours, like the Toofani Mirch and Chutney Chaska, from Pakistan, that you won’t find in India.
+So, why not savour the thrill and binge on this exciting cross-border shopping experience?

 People shopping in the market situated outside the Kartarpur Gurudwara